What's closed for the New Year's Day holiday

 Guilford County Schools: Closed through Jan.
 5.

-Greensboro Transit: GTA and SCAT services end at 6 p.m. today; no service on Friday.
+Greensboro Transit: No GTA or SCAT service today.
 HEAT is closed and resumes service Jan.
 17.

 Garbage collection